-In the 1930’s, Yin’s creation of Shansiella created some collisions and healthy discussion around the placement of his new snail genus.
-In 1940 Eirlys Grey Thomas, a Carnegie Research Scholar from the University of Glasgow, reviewed the Pleurotomariidae in the Carboniferous limestones of Scotland.
+In the 1930s, Yin’s creation of Shansiella created some collisions and healthy discussions around the placement of his new snail genus.
+For example, in 1940, Eirlys Grey Thomas, a Carnegie Research Scholar from the University of Glasgow, reviewed the Pleurotomariidae in the Carboniferous limestones of Scotland.
 In the publication, she created a new genus Latischisma.
-She indicated its key features being the globose shell, the flattened selenizone, and its spiral ornamentation.
+She indicated its key features: the globose shell, the flattened selenizone, and its spiral ornamentation.

 The published illustrations and specimen photos are identical to specimens of Shansiella.
-In 1958, Roger Batten remarked about the stated differences, whereas Shansiella has coarser ornament and Latischisma has finer.
-He assessed that this has been found to intergrade within a single species (Batten, 1958) and therefore synonymized the two.
-This again touches on the corded versus sharp ornamentation difference.
-A few years later when the Treatise volume was published, Latischisma was listed as a synonym of Shansiella.
+In 1958, Roger Batten remarked about the differences, whereas Shansiella has coarser ornament and Latischisma has finer.
+He assessed that this had been found to intergrade within a single species (Batten, 1958) and therefore synonymized the two.
+Batten’s remarks again touch on the corded versus sharp ornamentation difference.
+A few years later, when the Treatise volume was published, Latischisma was listed as a synonym of Shansiella.

 Sturgeon’s Research from the Allegheny Formation in Ohio

-Myron T. Sturgeon included detailed remarks about S. carbonaria in his paper.
-Along with the stratigraphic correlation of specimens across the Allegheny Formation, he discusses both Yin’s specimens and Turbo insectus.
-He considered Yin’s figures to not appear markedly different from his own specimens (Sturgeon, 1946).
-This creates some speculation of whether or not Shansiella altispiralis and S. carbonaria might be the same species.
+Myron T. Sturgeon included explicit remarks about S. carbonaria in his paper.
+Along with the stratigraphic correlation of specimens across the Allegheny Formation, he discusses Yin’s samples and Turbo insectus.
+He said Yin’s figures are not markedly different from his representatives (Sturgeon, 1946).
+This creates speculation about whether Shansiella altispiralis and S. carbonaria might be the same species.

 Sturgeon was also one to openly question the validity of Turbo insectus and its relationship with S. carbonaria.
 He believed that the recovery of topotype material could prove the two specimens the same.
 Sturgeon also mentioned that since T. insectus had priority, the entire species would need to become Shansiella insectus (Conrad, 1835)

-He mentions that S. carbonaria has a wide stratigraphic and geologic range and suggested a detailed study of a variety of specimens across these ranges could turn up additional species or subspecies.
-While in modern times efforts such as my own have helped publish visual specimens to study online, the vast majority of collections in highly respected institutions do not include photographs.
-They can be requested, but there is no standard path to follow and results vary by institution.
+He mentions that S. carbonaria has a wide stratigraphic and geologic range and suggests a detailed study of various specimens across these ranges could turn up additional species or subspecies.
+While in modern times, efforts such as my own have helped publish visual samples to study online, the vast majority of collections in highly respected institutions do not include photographs.
+Photos can request them, but there is no standard path to follow, and results vary by institution.

 Roger Batten Creates the Family Portlockiellidae

-In an effort to publish new families for the upcoming Treatise of Invertebrate Paleontology, Roger Batten published the description for a new family of gastropods named Portlockiellidae.
+To publish new families for the upcoming Treatise of Invertebrate Paleontology, Roger Batten published the description for a new family of gastropods named Portlockiellidae.
 His publication included Portlockiella Knight (1945) and the new genus Tapinotmaria.
-Just a few years later, the Treatise was published and the new family.
+Just a few years later, the Treatise was published, and the new family.
 S. carbonaria (Norwood & Pratten, 1855) was illustrated as a typical species of Shansiella.
 Knight et al. assigned Shansiella to the new family in 1960.
-The genus Portlockiella Knight, 1945, contrasts to Shansiella by having a deeper selenizone that is located below the upper whorl sutures.
+The genus Portlockiella Knight, 1945, contrasts with Shansiella by having a deeper selenizone below the upper whorl sutures.
 The spiral ornamentation also has broader interspaces (Amler & Heidelberger, 2003).

 Roger Batten Gets Closer Than Anyone

-Batten provided several scanning electron microscope images of Pennsylvanian pleurotomarian gastropods in a paper published as an American Museum Novitates in 1972.
+Batten provided scanning electron microscope images of Pennsylvanian pleurotomarian gastropods in a paper published in an American Museum Novitates in 1972.
 S. carbonaria was featured in the vast majority of images in the paper.
-There is a nice cross-section of an ornamental rib presented as figure 14 in the paper.
+A nice cross-section of an ornamental rib is presented in figure 14 in the paper.
 This adds more to the sharp versus rounded rib discussion.
-Clearly, this particular rib includes two subsidiary peaks with a small depression between them.
+This particular rib includes two subsidiary peaks with a slight depression between them.

-Another very interesting insight came from Figure 16 in the paper showing a total cross-section of S. carbonaria.
+Another fascinating insight came from Figure 16 in the paper showing a total cross-section of S. carbonaria.
 Gastropods are typically interesting in this view, showing matrix-filled shell voids.
-The nacreous inner walls and irregular thickness of the shell at different places are discussed.
-I considered cutting one of my own specimens to get this view, but the photo from the article presents a great view.
+Batten discusses the nacreous inner walls and irregular shell thickness at different places.
+I considered cutting one of my specimens to get this view (I did cut one at a later date), but the photo from the article presents a great view.
 I illustrated Batten’s figure below.

 The recovery of over twenty-five different specimens has yielded a variety of shell sizes.
-Specimens recovered from the Pine Creek locality have yielded some very detailed shell views.
+Specimens recovered from the Pine Creek locality have produced detailed shell views.
 Shansiella found locally in the Brush Creek limestone are much more difficult to recover and observe.
 As part of this research, I have prepared plates.
-The first plate is a broad overview of specimen size.
-Plates 2, 3, and 4 show three views of eighteen different specimens.
+The first plate is a broad overview of specimen size—plates 2, 3, and 4 show three views of eighteen different specimens.
 Plate 5 shows a rather extreme compression comparison.